 Joint Tenancy vs. Tenants in Common

-There are two primary ways to own property jointly: as joint tenants or as tenants in common.
-The distinction between these two is vital for understanding potential Inheritance Tax implications.
+There are two primary ways to own property jointly in England and Wales: as joint tenants or as tenants in common.
+The distinction between these two is vital for Inheritance Tax planning and asset protection:

 Gifts and Inheritance Tax

 Understanding how gifts are treated for Inheritance Tax purposes is crucial for effective estate planning.
-Gifts made during one’s lifetime can significantly impact the Inheritance Tax liability of the estate.
-We will explore the different aspects of gifting and their implications for Inheritance Tax.
+Gifts made during your lifetime can significantly impact the IHT liability of your estate — but the rules have important nuances that many people misunderstand.

 Potentially Exempt Transfers

-- If the donor survives for more than 7 years, the gift is fully exempt.
+- If the donor survives for more than 7 years, the gift is completely outside the estate.

-- If the donor dies within 7 years, the gift is tapered according to the survival period.
+- If the donor dies within 7 years, the gift uses up the nil rate band and may trigger an IHT charge.

 Gifts Made Before Death